Harisiva-rg/decisiontree_lite/README.md

 ## Overview

-This repository contains a Python implementation of a decision tree algorithm from scratch, along with utilities for training and evaluation.
-This is a light weight implementation with performance comparable to scikit-learn's implementation.
+This package provides a Python implementation of a decision tree algorithm from scratch, along with training and evaluation utilities.
+This lightweight implementation has performance comparable to scikit-learn's implementation.

 ## Files

-DecisionTree.py: Contains the core classes and functions for building and using the decision tree model. utils.py: Provides helper functions for loading datasets, splitting data, calculating evaluation metrics, and comparing custom and scikit-learn implementations.
+ - DecisionTree.py: Contains the core classes and functions for building and using the decision tree model.
+ - utils.py: Provides helper functions for loading datasets, splitting data, calculating evaluation metrics, and comparing custom and scikit-learn implementations.

 ## Key Features

  - Custom implementation of a decision tree algorithm.
  - Supports both Gini impurity and entropy criteria for splitting.
  - Options to control maximum depth and minimum samples for splitting.
  - Functions for loading and processing various inbuilt datasets.
  - Comparison with scikit-learn's DecisionTreeClassifier in terms of accuracy, precision, recall, F1-score, time taken, and memory usage.

 ## Usage

-Make sure the labels are numeric(Use label encoders).
+Make sure the labels are numeric(Use label encoder).

 ```python